Akpowoochepa/FinalProject/Introduction.md

 Academic writing involves conveying ideas, making arguments, and engaging in scholarly conversation.
 It is characterized by evidence-based arguments, precise word choice, logical organization, and an impersonal tone.

 ## Examples of academic writing
+literary analysis
+* research papers
+* dissertations
-literary analysis, research papers, and dissertations, each with specific goals and structures.
+each with specific goals and structures.